SpeedCodeNpo/ng-exercises/README.md

 - Stackblitz solution project link:

 ### Assignment title :
-- Demo all LocalStorage methods
+- Practice standalone components

 ### Assignment spec :
-- The UI is divided into sections that demonstrate all functinality of Local Storage API.
-- There are 4 sections :
+- The UI displays a 3 layer grouping of components, one inside the other.
+- The components are dispplayed as div with border and text inside, see included image below :
+-
   - (1) Demo .setItem storing functionality
         - User enters a key name and a value for that key.
         - Then clicks the ""Save .." button.